Daniel-KM/Simple-ISO-639-3/README.md

 Usage
 -----

-Once included in your code, you can use if like that:
+Once included in your code, you can use it like that:

 ```
 $languages = [